spustlik/SolutionEx/SolutionExtensions/overview.md

 * `DumpExtension` - dumps common props and collections of DTE to xml file
 * `Nest file` - nests file with same name but different extensions
 * `Create GUID` - just creates new GUID and copies into clipboard
+* `Fix Encoding` - changes encoding of all text files with non-ascii characters to UTF8
 ### Version history
 * 1.0 - initial version
 * 1.1 - if possible, extension is compiled